 AAFP Responds to Removal of Advisory Committee on Immunization Practices Members

-June 10, 2025
+Statement issued June 10, 2025

 IAFP Opposes HHS decision to not recommend COVID vaccine for children and pregnant people.
 IAFP President Elect Corinne Kohler, MD, FAAFP was interviewed by the Chicago Sun-Times with our reaction and concerns generated by this ruling.

 Federal Spending Bill Sparks Major Concern for Cook County Mark Loafman, MD Chair of Family and Community Medicine at Cook County Health appears in this May 23 WBEZ story investigating the threats to County Care with the proposed federal bill that will cut billions from Medicaid funding to states and also programs in Cook County.
-“I think this feels more harsh and more certain that there’s going to be an almost devastating level of cuts coming for some of our patients,” Loafman said.

-Our IAFP Letter to the Editor from President Kate Rowland supporting the residents and urging ownership to provide the financial support needed for them to continue their training ran in the Oak Park Weds Journal and Austin Weekly News
+Our IAFP Letter to the Editor from President Kate Rowland supporting the residents and urging ownership to provide the financial support needed for them to continue their training ran in the Oak Park Weds Journal and Austin Weekly News.

 Thomas Huggett, MD was featured by the University of Chicago on March 14 as one of their graduates making a difference through Street Medicine and health care for those experiencing homelessness.